-She has Participated in many international music festivals, such as London Master Class; Music Fest Perugia and Beijing international music festival; had masterclasses with world-renowned musicians such as Mitsuko Uchida, Christopher Elton, Ilana Vered, Hamish Milne, Norma Fisher, John Perry, Pascal Roge, Pavel Nersessian, Pascal Nemirovsky, Ian Fountain, Jerome Rose, Olivier Gardon and many others.
+She participated in many international music festivals; such as London Master Class, Music Fest Perugia and Beijing international music festival.
+She had lessons with world-renowned musicians such as Mitsuko Uchida, Christopher Elton, Ilana Vered, Hamish Milne, Norma Fisher, John Perry, Pascal Roge, Pavel Nersessian, Pascal Nemirovsky, Ian Fountain, Jerome Rose, Olivier Gardon and many others.

-Yaoying gave her first pubic performance aged seven.
-She studied with Prof. DanWen Wei, one of the few students of the great pianist Vladimir Horowitz.
-In 2004, she entered the Shenyang Conservatory of Music’s pre-college with the highest mark in the audition for admission.
-After being accepted by several world-class conservatories and receiving multiple scholarships.
-Yaoying decided to study in London in 2009, in 2013 she received Bachelor of Music degree with honours from the Royal Academy of Music and Master of Music degree from the Royal College of Music in 2015, studying with leading English pianist Colin Stone and international concert pianist Gordon Fergus-Thompson.
+Yaoying gave her first public performance aged seven.
+She studied with Prof. Danwen Wei, one of the few students of the great pianist Vladimir Horowitz.
+After being accepted by several world-class conservatories and receiving multiple scholarships, Yaoying decided to study the Royal Academy of Music in 2009.
+In 2013, she received Bachelor of Music degree with honours from the Royal Academy of Music and Master of Music degree from the Royal College of Music in 2015, studying with leading English pianist Colin Stone and international concert pianist Gordon Fergus-Thompson.

-Currently She just finished her Postgraduate Artist Diploma at the Trinity Laban Conservatoire, studying with famous piano professor, Deniz Gelenbe and the head of the keyboard department, Peter Tuite.
+Currently, she just finished her Postgraduate Artist Diploma at the Trinity Laban Conservatoire.
+She has studied with piano professor, Deniz Gelenbe and the head of the keyboard department, Peter Tuite.
 She is also studying the Harpsichord with leading British harpsichordist, Steven Devine.
 During her study at TL, she was supported by the Leverhulme Arts Scholarship, the Alfred Kitchen Scholarship, Trinity Laban Award Scholar and Trinity College London Scholar Award.